How long is breast augmentation recovery time? How will you feel post-op? Here's what you can expect.

 Loss of Appetite - Since pain medications can cause nausea and vomiting, it's not surprise that some women have a decreased appetite after surgery.
 Once you are off of the pain medications, your appetite should return to normal.

 Yeast Infections - Most all plastic surgeons prescribe antibiotics to be taken after surgery.
 As most women know, antibiotics put you at a higher risk for yeast infection.
-You most likely won't get an infection, but know that anytime you take antibiotics, for whatever reason, you're at a higher risk.
+You most likely won't get an infection, but know that anytime you take antibiotics, you're at a higher risk.

 Bruising and Swelling - Bruising and swelling are common after most major surgeries, and you will most likely experience both of them.
 It is possible for your bruising to move downward, instead of just disappear.
-For example, after my surgery, I was bruised in the cleavage area, and in the creases.
-Instead of the bruising just fading away, it moved down to my ribs, then my stomach, then my groin, and finally to my inner thighs.
-I had never experienced anything like that, but it didn't cause any problems.
+For example, you might be bruised in the cleavage area, and in the creases.

 Swelling may be present in the cleavage area.
 If it is, your cleavage area will most likely feel "mushy" or "spongy".

-Muscle Spasms - Common in women with breast implants placed in the submuscular plane.
+Muscle Spasms - Spasms are common in women with breast implants placed under the muscle.
 Some surgeons prescribe muscle relaxants to help with this, while others do not.

 Back pain - After breast augmentation surgery, it's normal to walk with your shoulders hunched forward, as if you're trying to "protect" your chest.
 However, not maintaining proper posture can cause you to have backaches.
 Remember that you will most likely not be sleeping in your normal position, so the change in sleeping position can aggravate things further.
 Additionally, when you get get up, change positions, etc., you will use other muscles to compensate for your chest muscles, which can also make you sore.

 Hard / Lumpy Incisions - It's not uncommon for your incision to feel "hard" or "lumpy" at some point in your recovery.
 This is mainly due to the buildup of scar tissue.
-The best advice I can give, which usually works for everyone, is to massage the incision, which should help break up some of that scar tissue.
+The best advice, which usually works for everyone, is to massage the incision, which should help break up some of that scar tissue.
 Make sure that your incision is completely closed before you put your fingers on them.
-You wouldn't want to introduce any bacteria to the incision, as it could cause an infection, which you don't want.
+You wouldn't want to introduce any bacteria to the incision, as it could cause an infection.

 NOTE: Always consult with your plastic surgeon prior to adding any medications, vitamins, or herbal supplements to your daily routine.